bbenchoff/bbenchoff.github.io/pages/IsoTherm.md

 ### One chip does all the work

+Thermocouples are just two bits of wire made of dissimilar metals that produce a voltage proportional to temperature.
+At full scale -- the minimum and maximum temperatures published in thermocouple lookup tables -- the voltages are fairly large and on the order of -10mV to about +50mV.
+That's 1/10000th to 1/50000ths of a Volt.
+To get sub 1°C resolution I will need to measure microvolts, or __millionths__ of a volt.
+With a range of +/- 50mV for the DAC, that means I need an effective resolution of at least 16 bits.

-The problem is that I need to read small (+/- 50mV) voltages with a microcontroller, and these inputs need to be isolated.
+These inputs also need to be isolated.
 There is a chip that does this, the [Texas Instruments AMC3336](https://www.ti.com/product/AMC3336) and related chips like the AMC3306M05 (+/- 50mV), and AMC3305M25 (+/- 250mV).
 These chips are isolated delta-sigma (ΔΣ) DACs.
 They all operate with a single power supply of 3.3V, and they will read the microvolt voltages needed for thermocouple measurement.

 The specs for these chips is great, especially on the  AMC3306M05. single 3.3V supply will allow me to read a single thermocouple input, +/- 50mV, at about 16 bits of resolution.
 It has 1200V of isolation.
 The only problem is that it's a ΔΣ DAC, so I need to figure out how to read that.